Petrolink/Data-Quality/src/dq_dimensions/README.md

-# PetroLink DataQuality Dimensions Python Library/Module
+# PetroLink DataQuality Dimensions Python Module
-This DataQuality Dimension python library/module was created with the intent to open source callable curve-level dimension functions that implement the Petrolink data quality algorithm's dimension logic, allowing for a more direct representation of how Petrolink determines their dimension values.
+This DataQuality Dimension python module was created with the intent to open source callable curve-level dimension functions that implement the Petrolink data quality algorithm's dimension logic, allowing for a more direct representation of how Petrolink determines their dimension values.

 This module can be installed and imported by any python developer that wishes to write their own runner/parser/etc. that utilizes our data quality logic to calculate and use dimension data to produce statistics such as data quality.

 To view "help" for this module ensure you have the [Data-Quality Repo](../..) locally installed.
-Open a terminal/cmd and navigate to the library directory and enter the following.
+Open a terminal/cmd and navigate to the dq_dimensions package directory and enter the following.

 ```
-C:Library> python
+C:dq_dimensions> python
 >>> help('dq_dimensions')
 ```